ComScore

 Every wedding is a case-by-case basis, but beachy cotton and linen sundresses or two-piece sets are going to set you up for success (and good times in the sun).
 Cove's suggestion is as follows: “I always have fun with these tropical and looser destination wedding attires—and designers today make this so easy.
 There are so many beautiful prints and florals to choose from and anything goes if you're comfortable enough to have a lot of fun and to endure warmer temperatures.
 If it's hot, less is likely more!”

-Four Things You Shouldn't Wear to Any Wedding
+Three Things You Should Never Wear to a Wedding

-Wedding etiquette has evolved over the years, but there are still some rules you should stick to in order to avoid committing any major fashion don’ts.
+Wedding etiquette has certainly evolved over the years, but there are still a few solid no-nos when it comes to wedding guest attire.
+Here, three rules you should always follow to avoid committing any major fashion faux pas.

 1. Avoid Wearing White at All Costs